F0lak/dm_open_ref/ref/notes/gliding.md

 +   [fps var (client)](/ref/client/var/fps.md)

-Gliding is a \"glitz\" effect applied by BYOND to cover up the visual sins of tile-based movement, by making objects and the map appear to move smoothly from one tile to another instead of immediately jumping.
+Gliding is a "glitz" effect applied by BYOND to cover up the visual sins of tile-based movement, by making objects and the map appear to move smoothly from one tile to another instead of immediately jumping.
 It is also available to smooth over small jumps in pixel